 - Karma Drive — With Karma Drive, which was developed through a partnership between Credit Karma and Progressive, users take a 30-day test drive through the Credit Karma App.
 The app tracks your driving behavior and provides you insights and feedback on your habits.

 - Liberty Mutual RightTrack — The program tracks mileage, nighttime driving, braking and acceleration.

 - Metromile — The app uses a base rate and the number of miles you’ve driven to determine how much you pay for coverage each month.

 - Nationwide SmartRide — The app measures miles driven, hard braking, acceleration, idle time and night-time driving.

 - Progressive Snapshot — The Snapshot device or mobile app tracks your mileage, the time of day you drive and how you drive.

-- State Farm Drive Safe & Save — The mobile app measures behaviors like acceleration, braking, cornering, speed and distracted driving.
+- State Farm Drive Safe & Save — The mobile app measures mileage and behaviors like acceleration, braking, cornering, speed and distracted driving.

-- Travelers IntelliDrive — The app captures the time of day you drive, along with your speed, acceleration and braking.
+- Travelers IntelliDrive — The app captures the time of day you drive, along with your speed, acceleration, braking and distractions.